Natural clean vegan brands for women of color

-How many times you go the beauty counter, browse a brand website, or the pharmacy aisle to realize the new foundation you heard so many great waves about only has shades up to “tan”?
+How many times have you been to the beauty counter, browse a brand website, or gone to the pharmacy aisle to realize the new foundation you heard so many great waves about doesn’t have a shade suitable for your complexion?

-What are my expectations when it comes to beauty?
+What are our expectations when it comes to clean beauty?

 “Black women are one of the most powerful consumers because they are three times as likely to be the head of household than any other minority culture,” Tarra Jackson